quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 #### Value Calculation for Target Policy

 Background context explaining the concept.
-Given the target policy, all episodes consist of transitions back to state \( s \) (with probability 0.9) followed by termination with a reward of +1.
+Given the target policy, all episodes consist of transitions back to state $s$(with probability 0.9) followed by termination with a reward of +1.

-:p What is the value of state \( s \) under the target policy?
+:p What is the value of state $s$ under the target policy?
 ??x
-The value of state \( s \) under the target policy is 1, as all episodes end in termination with a reward of +1. x??
+The value of state $s$ under the target policy is 1, as all episodes end in termination with a reward of +1. x??

 ---